Huanshere/VideoLingo/README.en.md

 ### Installation Steps

+Some Python knowledge is required.
 Supports Win, Mac, Linux.
 If you encounter any issues, you can ask GPT about the entire process~

-1. Open Anaconda Powershell Prompt and switch to the desktop directory:
+1. Open Anaconda Prompt and switch to the desktop directory:
    ```bash
    cd desktop
    ```

-2. Clone the project:
+2. Clone the project and switch to the project directory:
    ```bash
    git clone https://github.com/Huanshere/VideoLingo.git
    cd VideoLingo
    ```

-3. Configure virtual environment (must be 3.10.0):
+3. Create and activate the virtual environment (**must be 3.10.0**):
    ```bash
    conda create -n videolingo python=3.10.0 -y
    conda activate videolingo